+The National Assessment of Educational Progress (NAEP) mathematics assessment measures students' knowledge and skills in mathematics and students' ability to apply their knowledge in problem-solving situations.
 The NAEP frameworks provide the theoretical basis for the assessments and describe the types of questions that should be included and how they should be designed and scored.
 As with all NAEP frameworks, the mathematics framework was developed under the guidance of the National Assessment Governing Board.
-View a copy of the NAEP Mathematics Framework (1.5MB PDF).
+View a copy of the NAEP Mathematics Framework.

-The mathematics framework for the 2011 assessment at grades 4 and 8 is similar to earlier versions that guided the 1990, 1992, 1996, 2000, 2003, 2005, 2007, and 2009 mathematics assessments.
-Although the frameworks are updated periodically, the mathematics content objectives for grades 4 and 8 have not changed, allowing students' performance in 2011 to be compared with previous years.
-Grade 12 was not assessed in 2011.
+Although the frameworks are updated periodically, the mathematics content objectives for grades 4 and 8 have not changed, allowing students' performance in 2017 to be compared with previous years.

 For 2005, the Governing Board adopted a new mathematics framework for grade 12 to reflect changes in high school standards and coursework.
-Results from a special analyses determined the 2009 grade 12 mathematics assessment results could be compared with those from 2005.
+Additional changes were made for the 2009 assessment to facilitate reporting on twelfth-graders' preparedness for post-secondary education and training.
+Results from special analyses determined the 2009 grade 12 mathematics assessment results could be compared with those from 2005.
 Find out about changes to the 2009 assessment and how the 2005 mathematics framework compares with the 1990–2003 mathematics framework.
 To read more about the mathematics objectives used for previous assessments, explore the 1990–2003 mathematics framework.

 The mathematics framework classifies assessment questions in two dimensions, content area and mathematical complexity, that are used to guide the assessment.
 Each question is designed to measure one of the five mathematics content areas.